Visual Mapping

 WA Primary Health Alliance (WAPHA) wanted to stop and review the work they had been doing over the past 3 years, in order to see what they had done and where they were going.
 Through the visual mapping process they were able to refine and remember their roles and find clarity.
 I took disparate information and mapped it in a way that made sense and helped WAPHA to begin the process of refining what they wanted to say.
 The visual mapping process helped WAPHA to think and see the project more clearly, to understand where they have been, where they are going and the role they play in the bigger picture.

-Live scribing for a strategy workshop
+Visual mapping for a strategy workshop

 Three horizons map for a strategy workshop focused on anticipating the way that present trends will affect the long-term economic horizon.
 This client is situated within the emerging regenerative economy.